A canonical realization of the alt $\nu$-associahedron: The -Tamari complex

 \begin{proof} This statement was proven in~\cite[Lemma~12]{ceballos_nu_trees_2020} in the case where $U$ is left aligned (which corresponds the classical $\nu$-Tamari case).
 Assume $U$ is not left aligned.
 Let $\check{U}\supseteq U$ be the smallest left aligned set containing $U$ in the $a\times b$ rectangle. $U$-trees are exactly~\mbox{$\check{U}$-trees} that are contained in $U$.
 Since the result holds for $\check{U}$-trees, it holds for $U$-trees. \end{proof}

-The \defn{boundary} of $\TamComplex{U}$ is the simplicial complex induced by codimension 1 faces that are contained in exactly one facet.
+The \defn{boundary} of $\TamComplex{U}$ is the simplicial complex induced by codimension 1 faces that are contained in exactly one facet, see Figure~\ref{fig_boundary_face} for an example.
 The faces that are not contained in the boundary are called \defn{interior}.
+Figure~\ref{fig_interior_faces} shows all interior faces for a stacked set $U$.
+They are drawn labelling the faces of a polytopal complex which we call the $U$-associahedron further below, see~\Cref{def_thm_U_associahedron} and~\Cref{sec_tropical,sec_Uassociahedron}.